hos-b/sqlgen/docs/defining_tables.md

 As we have seen, all columns are non-nullable by default.
 But what if we do want nullability?

-As with reflect-cpp, `std::optional`, `std::shared_ptr` and `std::unique_ptr` are interpreted as nullable types.
+As with reflect-cpp, `std::optional`, `std::shared_ptr` and `std::unique_ptr` are interpreted as nullable types, but it is strongly recommended that you use `std::optional`.

 So you can create nullable fields as follows:

 ```cpp
 struct People {